Skip to main content

 • Prompt is best when you’re searching by vibe or mood, especially across poorly-named samples.
 Requires internet.

-• Instant is best for quick exploratory searches when you don’t want to spend credits.
-Fully offline.
+• Instant is best for quick exploratory searches without an internet connection.

 Writing effective prompts